 Mr. Kent has been a director of our Company since November 2004.
-Mr. Kent is a Partner at McMillan LLP, and was on the executive of the Securities Law Section of the Canadian Bar Association from 2002 - 2004.
-With a practice focused on corporate securities law and related technology, natural resources and commercial matters, Mr. Kent possesses a strong and varied legal background suited to the junior mining sector.
+Mr. Kent is a Partner at McMillan LLP.,With a practice focused on corporate securities law and related technology, natural resources and commercial matters, Mr. Kent possesses a strong and varied legal background suited to the junior mining sector.